Free Tarot Readings

 Bridge Simulators try to create scenarios and environments where you need to work on a StarTrek like bridge with other crew members.
 Captain, Navigation, Weapons, Engineering, Science, etc.

 Some of the ones below are designed for ‘over the internet play’ by design, and others are designed for those on the same local network to play together.
-All can be played over the internet remotely, but the experience ‘might’ degrade if it was designed for local network play.

 Issues: